 Modern Greek Studies invites all LMU students to join the Odyssey Program.
 Spend 4 weeks in Greece, studying and exploring the land and culture that is the cornerstone of Western civilization and the nest of contemporary European and global developments.

-The Odyssey Program begins in Athens, where students visit the Acropolis, the Acropolis Museum, and the National Archaeological Museum.
-Students also visit museums of modern art, attend performances, and walk around the city of Athens in order to experience the modern life of one of the most vibrant European capitals.
+The Odyssey Program begins in Athens where students visit the Acropolis, museums of ancient and modern art, attend performances, and walk around the city in order to experience the modern life of one of the most vibrant European capitals.
 The program then takes residence on the Aegean island of Spetses, famous for its revolutionary war history, distinctive architecture, stately historic mansions, and beautiful beaches.
-Students also visit historical sites such as Epidavros, Mycenae, Corinth, Nemea, Nafplio, Mistras, Monemvasia, Olympia, Sparta, Delphi, and Meteora, while on a cultural tour around Greece.

 The Odyssey trip concludes with a week-long cultural tour around Greece where students visit sites of cultural and historical significance such as Olympia, Sparta, Delphi, Epidavros, Corinth, Nemea, Nafplio, Mistras, Monemvasia, and Meteora.
 See our story map.

 The 2020 Odyssey Program will take place June 25 - July 25, 2020.
 View the Odyssey 2020 Flyer here.

 Appications to the Odyssey Program are submitted through the Study Abroad Office.